MJ-NT/Glass-Darkly/README.md

 In it, the player character takes on the role of a ‘visitant’, a being stolen from another world by the parasite dimension that is the ‘House’.

 > It is a mad, disturbing sprawl of wonders and terrors, but you don’t have time to worry about all that right now.
-Plucked from the fantastic dark only to be pitched through a mirror and set adrift in a kaleidoscopic dimension, you are propelled through the House as blood quickened by the heart.
+Plucked from the fantastic dark, only to be pitched through a mirror and set adrift in a kaleidoscopic sea, you are propelled through the House.
+Blood quickened by the heart.

 > Find the next mirror.
 Delve ever deeper.
 Do not look back.

 I created the game as my final project for Harvard's CS50 course.

-The backend is powered by Flask, with a SQLite database to store user data and game state.
+The backend is built with Flask, a lightweight Python web framework, and uses a SQLite database to manage user data and story progress.
-The frontend is built with HTML, CSS, and JavaScript, using Bootstrap for styling and layout.
+The frontend uses HTML, CSS, and JavaScript, with Bootstrap providing layout and styling.

 ## Background and creative process